gear-foundation/gear-wiki/docs/api/mailbox.md

 ## Claim value

-To claim value from a message in the mailbox use `api.mailbox.claimValue.submit` method.
+To claim value from a message in the mailbox, use `api.mailbox.claimValue.submit` method.

 ```javascript
 const api = await GearApi.create();